ethereumclassic/ethereumclassic.org-redesign-text/education.md

 Shortly after deployment The DAO contained ~15% of all Ether in existence at the time (worth ~$150 million), the attacker took about 40% of this (or $60 million).
 A group of "whitehats" secured the rest, preventing the attacker from getting the whole bag.

 A vote was quickly held on carbonvote.com, over the course of a little over a week Ether holders were able to vote with their wallets on whether or not to undo the attack with a change to the network that went against its principles.
 6% of the total economy voted, not even a small majority; less Ether than the amount affected by The DAO.
 94% did not vote.
 94% were not represented.
+Ohh, and 1/4th of the pro-fork vote was a single rich voter.

 So Ethereum forked, they [created an irregular state change](https://github.com/ethereum/go-ethereum/commit/14bad7e212011337d14e40c9f975efd096ab7418) that undid the past and moved The DAO funds to a refund contract so people could reclaim their Ether.